mozgy/esp32-cam/README.md

 Gremlins ate this part - rewrite needed ..

 ## Using Camera
-Connect to the DHCP assigned IP and enjoy!
+Connect to the DHCP assigned IP and try several sublinks from next chapter!

 ### Notable Weblinks
 Web server listening port is 8080, changed from default 80 for easier router port-mapping, configurable at start of <a href=src/asyncWebServer.cpp>Web Server code</a>